ndj-prive/symfony-vagrant/README.md

 enjoy

+TODO:
+  - Add support for drush and drupal
+  - Add wordpress support

 Sorry for the windows users, if someone can test this on a windows machine and provide the correct text i will update the quickstart.

 Original developed by:
 	https://github.com/ftassi and https://github.com/example42